New Galilee, Pennsylvania: Founding and incorporation

 In 1854 the question was raised as to what to name the village.
-The citizens, most of them devout Christians, said that, "As the small stream that flows through the village is called Jordan's Run, why not name it New Galilee as Galilee means beyond Jordan".
+The citizens, most of them devout Christians, said that, "As the small stream that flows through the village is called Jordan's Run, why not name it New Galilee, as Galilee means beyond Jordan".
 Application was made at the June 1867 session of court for the rights of incorporation.
 The application was signed by P. L. Grim, Robert Porter, J. B. Johnson, W. Thompson, John Acheson, W. D. Eakin, John Graebing, R. E. Hudson, Dr. R. J. Britain, and twenty-two others.
 The degree was granted January 15, 1868.
 The first election was held 'the third Friday of the following March, at which J. S. Hudson was judge, and W. D. Eakin and John Acheson were inspectors.
-The village was surveyed and platted June 13 and 14, 1876 by James Harper, County Surveyor.
+The village was surveyed and platted June 13 and 14, 1876, by James Harper, County Surveyor.
 The northerly streets were to be Washington and Centennial Avenues.
 The easterly ones were to be Jackson.
 Jefferson, Monroe, and Madison.

 Industries

 Some industries have flourished in New Galilee.
 From 1860 to 1875 the Harmony Society operated two coal oil mills, one which was among the largest of its kind in the United States.
 It stood on the site of the Pennsylvania Railroad depot.
 A cooper shop was established in 1863 by Henry Donaldson.
 In 1865 Anthony Smith came from New York and started a second cooper shop.
-In 1902 the Beaver Clay Company, manufacturers of brick and clay products located in New Galilee.
+In 1902 the Beaver Clay Company, began production of brick and clay products located in New Galilee.